rickqinj/JavaCodingChallenge/src/main/java/com/magicphi/javacodingchallenge/uniqueword/README.md

-# Determine Whether the Word Is Unique in Ditionary
+# Determine Whether the Word Is Unique in Dictionary

 ## Content